taogen-docs/resources-of-learning/directions/information-security-resources.md

 - Practical Cloud Security: A Guide for Secure Design and Deployment by Chris Dotson
 - Secure by Design by Dan Bergh Johnsson, Daniel Deogun, Daniel Sawano
 - Building Secure and Reliable Systems: Best Practices for Designing, Implementing, and Maintaining Systems (2020) by Heather Adkins, Betsy Beyer, Paul Blankinship, Piotr Lewandowski, Ana Oprea, Adam Stubblefield
+- Cybersecurity Architect's Handbook: An end-to-end guide to implementing and maintaining robust security architecture (2024) by Lester Nichols

 ## References